DataSQRL/Acorn/README.md

 * Include realtime information that updates frequently.
 For example, have an LLM analyze realtime sensor information as we do in our [Sensors example](api-examples/sensors).

 apiRAG has the following benefits:
-* On-Demand: It allows the LLM to retrieve the data it needs when it needs it.
-* Efficient: It benefits from the intelligence of the LLM to retrieve exactly the data it needs.
+* High Quality: Benefits from the intelligence of the LLM to retrieve exactly the needed data.
+* Efficiency: Retrieves only the data the LLM needs when it needs it.
+* (Semi-)Structured Data: Works great with structured and semi-structured data for data analysis and visualization.
 * Simplicity: It's essentially just a mapping layer between LLM function calls and API queries.
-* Modularity: It separates the LLM instrumentation from the data augmentation providing a separation between "frontend" and "backend".
-* Reuse: You can reuse your existing APIs.
+* Modularity: Separates the LLM instrumentation from the data augmentation providing a separation between "frontend" and "backend" and allows you to reuse your existing APIs.

+To see a demo of apiRAG and how it works exactly, watch this video.

-Check out the [examples](api-examples) for some example use cases and how they are implemented with apiRAG.
+If you want to try out apiRAG yourself, check out the [examples](api-examples) for some example use cases and how they are implemented with apiRAG.
 Take a look at the language implementations for how to run the examples:
 * [Java](java/)
-* JavaScript (coming soon)
+* JavaScript (coming soon - please help!)
-* Python (coming soon)
+* Python (coming soon - please help!)

 ## How does this compare to RAG?